 Advisory Fees

-Many RIAs charge a percentage of assets under management, a flat retainer, hourly fees, or a combination.
-Their Form ADV brochure should lay out services, fees, and conflicts in plain language.
+Many RIAs charge a percentage of assets under management, a flat retainer, hourly fees, or some combination of these.
+Their Form ADV brochure should lay out services, fees, and conflicts in plain language, which makes it easier to know what you are paying for.

 Fund and Product Expenses

-ETFs and mutual funds have internal costs like expense ratios.
-Those apply whether you work with an RIA or a broker.
-Where differences often show up is in share classes, sales loads on some mutual funds, and products with built-in compensation or ongoing trails.
-That’s why the real question is usually all-in cost, not just the headline advisory fee.
+ETFs and mutual funds carry internal costs called expense ratios.
+These apply whether you work with an RIA or a broker.
+Where the differences often appear is in share classes, sales loads on certain mutual funds, and products with built-in compensation or ongoing trails.
+That is why the real question is usually total all-in cost, not just the headline fee.

 Trading Costs and Commissions

-Brokers can be paid through transaction-based compensation and other product compensation structures.
-That can create incentives to trade more often or recommend specific products.
-Regulation Best Interest and related SEC guidance focus heavily on identifying and addressing those conflicts.
-Ask directly whether anyone receives commissions, revenue sharing, or incentives tied to what you buy.
+Brokers can be paid through transaction-based compensation and other product-based structures.
+This can create incentives to trade more often or to recommend specific products.
+Regulation Best Interest and related SEC guidance focus heavily on identifying and managing these conflicts.
+To stay protected, ask directly whether anyone receives commissions, revenue sharing, or incentives tied to what you buy.

-A strong professional relationship usually includes a written investment plan or Investment Policy Statement, clear rebalancing rules, a simple explanation of why the allocation fits your goals, a review cadence with an annual deep dive plus scheduled check-ins, and coordination with taxes and retirement cash flow, especially during retirement withdrawals.
+A solid relationship usually includes a written investment plan or Investment Policy Statement, clear rebalancing rules, and a simple explanation of why your allocation fits your goals.
+It also includes a regular review cadence with an annual deep dive plus scheduled check-ins, along with coordination across tax planning and retirement cash flow, especially during withdrawal years.

-Some professionals are dual-registered and may switch between adviser and broker roles depending on the situation.
-You want a clear answer and ideally confirmation in writing.
+Some professionals are dual-registered, meaning they may switch between adviser and broker roles depending on the situation.
+You want a clear answer to this question, and ideally confirmation in writing.
+If you ever feel uncertain about your current advisor, our guide on signs it might be time to fire your financial advisor can help you evaluate the relationship.

-Ask for the all-in number, including the advisory fee or commissions, fund expense ratios, platform or custody fees if any, and trading costs if any.
+Ask for the full all-in number.
+This includes the advisory fee or commissions, fund expense ratios, platform or custody fees, and any trading costs.
+When fees are shown in dollars instead of just percentages, comparing options becomes much easier.

-Ask for specifics: how often you’ll meet, what gets reviewed each time, and whether there is a written Investment Policy Statement or planning roadmap.
+Ask for specifics.
+How often will you meet, what gets reviewed at each meeting, and is there a written Investment Policy Statement or planning roadmap?
+The answer reveals whether you are signing up for true ongoing advice or a more limited service.

-What Paperwork to Request and Why It Matters
+What Paperwork Should You Request and Why Does It Matter?

-Form ADV Part 2 is required for investment advisers and describes services, fees, conflicts, and more in plain language.
-Form CRS is a short document that both brokers and RIAs provide to retail investors to help compare services, fees, and conflicts.
-If someone won’t provide these documents, treat that as a serious red flag.
+Form ADV Part 2 is required for investment advisers and describes services, fees, and conflicts in plain language.
+Form CRS is a short document that both brokers and RIAs provide to retail investors so they can compare services, fees, and conflicts side by side.
+If a financial professional will not provide these documents, treat it as a serious red flag and consider walking away.

 FAQs